Creating Your First CI/CD Pipeline#

 - Wait a few seconds for Semaphore to initialize the project.

-- The following screen lets you invite other people who have access to the GitHub repository to your Semaphore project.
+- The next screen allows you to invite other people who have access to the GitHub repository to your Semaphore project.
 Click Continue to workflow setup to proceed.

 - Use one of the templates to get to the first green build quickly: select Single job, then click Looks good, start.

-- You will see your first workflow running and within seconds completing successfully.
+- You will see your first workflow running and within seconds it should finish successfully.

 Adding a test block to your CI pipeline#